-Our real estate practice is cost efficient, reliable and focuses on protecting your interests leading up to and beyond the closing date of a transaction, no matter the complexity or the issues involved.
-If you are interested in buying or selling real estate, don’t hesitate to call Charney Legal sooner rather than later.
+Our real estate practice is cost efficient, reliable and determined to protect your interests leading up to and beyond the closing date of a transaction, no matter the complexity or the issues involved.
 Buying or selling a home and moving can be stressful.
 We are here to help.

-We leverage technology to complete your transaction electronically, without ever having to meet in person if you don’t want to.
-Our clients find us accessible, fast, and knowledgeable.
-Our law firm is “smart” and user-friendly.
-We are transparent, we communicate and we try our best to make your real estate transaction with us an enjoyable legal experience.
+We leverage technology to complete your transaction remotely, without ever having to meet in person.
+Our clients find us accessible, fast, committed and knowledgeable.
+We are transparent, we communicate and make your real estate closing with us a user friendly legal experience.

 Real Estate Legal Services include: